aziza251/Runner-Chicken-Game/README.md

+# Runner-Chicken-Game
-# Runner-Chicken-Game  (Please change to master branch to see the details of the code.
+(Please change to master branch to see the details of the code.)
-)

 Minimap game using Viewport

 Video below
 https://youtu.be/vM_yUVKno7E

-Please change to master branch to see the details of the code.

 Minimaps in libGdx using viewport

 Azizakhon Urinboeva

 Target Audience & Genre